Young New Zealand First: Controversies

-In 2016, a group of Young NZ First members chanted “Build the Wall” at Ricardo Menéndez March, a Young Greens member of Mexican descent, during an AUSA Back Benches political event.
+In 2016, a group of Young NZ First members chanted "Build the Wall" at Ricardo Menéndez March, a Young Greens member of Mexican descent, during an AUSA Back Benches political event.
 Young NZ First later apologised to him.

 In 2017, it was revealed alt-right groups expressed a desire to "influence NZFirst both directly and through Young NZFirst".
 When asked if Young New Zealand First were concerned about this, the Young New Zealand First leader at the time, Robert Gore, said “It’s not really a concern at all.
 At the end of the day, if you want to put your country and your people first, then we’ll take you.
 But we expect a degree of common decency and politeness.”
 When asked to confirm he would have no objection to someone identifying as "alt-right" joining, he said "The problem is, I don’t even know what that label means.
 I’ve never seen one consistent definition for what that word actually means."

+In August 2026, The Press newspaper reported that Nicholas Newport, a member of Young NZ First's executive, had appeared at least two far right protests and was linked to social media accounts expressing support for the banned Australian neo-nazi group National Socialist Network.